fish-quant/fq-segmentation/docs/tools-imjoy.md

 We recommend installing an [Miniconda distribution of Python](https://docs.conda.io/en/latest/miniconda.html): choose Python 3.7 and your operating system.
 You  can then use the annoconda prompt to excecute the different commands listed below.

 We further recommend creating a **dedicated environment** to run code in this analysis package.
 This guarantess that only necessary code is installed.
-To create an environment called `fq-segmentation`, open an anaconda prompt and type.
-Note that you will also install Jupyter, which will allow to run Python plugins in ImJoy.
-Confirm with `y` when asked if you want to proceed (`Proceed ([y]/n)?`):
+To create an environment called `fq-segmentation`, open an anaconda prompt and type (Confirm with `y` when asked if you want to proceed (`Proceed ([y]/n)?`):

 ```
 conda create --name fq-segmentation python=3.7